 In response, the markets didn’t respond as positively.
-The company has been around for decades and has a diverse set of products in many health categories.
+The company has been around for decades and has diverse products in many health categories.
 Its COVID vaccine is only a part of its success.
-Many analysts are quite bullish on JNJ.
+As a result, many analysts are quite bullish on JNJ.

 As for a monkeypox cure, JNJ doesn’t have any at the moment or in the works.
-They are not succumbing to the hype until there is a need.
+However, they are not succumbing to the hype until a need arises.

-To conclude, there doesn’t seem to be a real urgency to combat monkeypox just yet.
+To conclude, there doesn’t seem to be a real urgency to combat monkeypox.
 Cases are rising very slowly, but it isn’t a deadly disease.
 A vaccine plan doesn’t seem to be in the works unless there is a major development.

 Some smaller pharmaceutical and biotech companies have an existing product, but major players seem to concentrate on more useful products.
-For the moment, monkeypox stocks can be a good day trading option, but it isn’t a long-term play right now.
+So, for now, monkeypox stocks can be a good day trading option, but it isn’t a long-term play.